carstenSpraener/cgV19/examples/cgv19-ice/Readme.md

 say activity diagramms.
 These diagrams can be used to describe complex methods in a readable diagram.
 But there are several ways to implement it.

+⚠️ **Note: Activity & FSM support is ALPHA / EXPERIMENTAL.** The API, generated code quality, and model support are all subject to significant change.
+This example demonstrates the concept but is not production-ready.

 The PoJoCartridge does not deal with activity diagrams, but it calls
 ```NextGen.subEvaluate``` during the generation process of a class.
 The
 _subEvaluate_ method takes a EvaluationRequest parameter, and cgV19 will